How to Improve Insulin Sensitivity by Optimizing Sleep Duration?

 Here are some ways to improve your sleep quality:

-1. Establishing a Sleep Routine
+1. Establishing a Sleep Routine:

+One of the most important steps to improving sleep is creating consistency.
 Going to bed and waking up at the same time every day, even on weekends, helps regulate your body’s internal clock, leading to better sleep and improved insulin sensitivity.

-2. Creating a Sleep-Conducive Environment
+2. Creating a Sleep-Conducive Environment:

 A comfortable sleep environment is crucial for achieving deep, restorative sleep.
 Keep your bedroom dark, quiet, and cool.